OSDH reports three additional COVID-19 deaths from Grady County

-The Oklahoma State Department of Health reported two COVID-19 deaths from Tuttle on Sunday and one from Rush Springs on Monday.
+The Oklahoma State Department of Health reported three additional COVID-19 deaths from Grady County on Sunday.

-This brings the COVID-19 death total up to nine for Tuttle and two for Rush Springs.
-There have been 45 COVID-19 deaths in Grady County.

-The man from Rush Springs was in the 65 and older age group.
-There is no information available at this time for the deaths from Tuttle.
+Three cities within the county reported one death each: Chickasha, Tuttle and Rush Springs.
+At the time of this report, there is no further information on the gender or age group of the deceased.

 Commented